 The Spin City Beginners Aerial Hoop Instructor Course will cover the fundamental skills of aerial hoop to build a strong base of knowledge in your students.

 The focus of this course is twofold; part theory, part practical.
 Firstly we will give you a range of teaching and coaching techniques to make you a confident and effective instructor.
 This will be supported by relevant aerial theory including teaching safe progression, correct postural alignment and spotting techniques.
 We will also cover the practical aspects of running your classes from how to structure your syllabus to the process of writing class plans.

 The second phase of this course is highly practical in nature, as we will teach you over 100 Beginners Aerial Hoop techniques.
 You will learn the first part of the Spin City aerial hoop syllabus, a series of strength and conditioning techniques to help your beginners progress and we will complete your practical training with beginners’ combinations, sequences and choreography.
-This course will provide you with every aspect you need to start teaching confident and effective aerial hoop classes in your community.
+This course will provide you with every aspect you need to start teaching confident and effective aerial hoop classes for adults in your community.

 UNIT 1 – WARM UPS AND COOL DOWNS

 This unit will take you through how to write and conduct a safe and effective warm up and cool down.
 We will look at the exercise science behind why we warm up and cool down, from the benefits to the correct structure; breaking down the individual elements.
 We will then focus on how you can make your warm up and cool down aerial-specific and provide sample plans of both.

 Here we will cover over 40 of the core Beginners Aerial Hoop moves, looking at each move in detail from the teaching and safety points, to progressions and regressions also touching upon common problems.
 This will be supported by foundation concepts such as hoop control and momentum, the range of hand grips, correct shoulder positions and how we can teach safe progression through training.
 This unit finishes with a practical workshop on strength and conditioning.